SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/tutorials/4_prepare_application/1_develop/sdk/sample/vision_app/single_dnn/classification/README.md

   Description: Threshold of predictions number.
 The maximum number of predictions you want to get after "**Edge Application**".
   > NOTE
   >
-  > For Image Classification AI model transfer learned and quantized in the SDK, it can be changed from 0 to the number of classes set in transfer learning in the SDK.
-If an invalid value is entered, the default value is applied.
+  > If an invalid value is entered, the default value is applied.

 ### PPL Parameter
 Even if the PPL Parameter is not specified in the "**Console for AITRIOS**", it is possible to operate by setting an initial value in [the program](../../../post_process/classification/include/analyzer_classification.h).
 The sample sets the following values :